feldera/feldera/docs/enterprise/kubernetes-guides/eks/cluster.md

   region: us-west-1
   version: "1.30"

+# Availability zones (AZ) (at least two zones must be specified)
+# Note: not all instance types are available in all availability zones
+availabilityZones: ["us-west-1a", "us-west-1c"]

-# Node groups that can be used to scale the cluster up and down
+# Node groups that can be used to scale the cluster up and down.
 managedNodeGroups:
   - name: ng-m5-4xlarge
     desiredCapacity: 1